-We are grateful to Patrick J. Huggins who suggested that the molecular hydrogen kinematics might share similarities with CO and providing encouragement to complete this work.
-We acknowledge the sounding rocket mission operation teams from Wallops Flight Facility and the Physical Science Lab operated by New Mexico State University and located in WSMR.
-The coordination of observing specialists Jack Dembicky, Russet McMillan and Gabrelle Saurage at APO allowed for the efficient execution of an ambitious observing program.
-Based on observations made with the NASA-CNES-CSA Far Ultraviolet Spectroscopic Explorer.
+We are grateful to Patrick J. Huggins, who suggested that the molecular hydrogen kinematics might share similarities with CO and providing encouragement to complete this work.
+We acknowledge the sounding rocket mission operation teams from Wallops Flight Facility and the Physical Science Laboratory operated by New Mexico State University and located at the White Sands Missile Range.
+The coordination of observing specialists Jack Dembicky, Russet McMillan, and Gabrelle Saurage at APO allowed for the efficient execution of an ambitious observing program.
+This work is based on observations made with the NASA-CNES-CSA Far Ultraviolet Spectroscopic Explorer.
 FUSE is operated for NASA by the Johns Hopkins University under NASA contract NAS5-32985.
-Observations were also obtained with the Apache Point Observatory 3.5-meter telescope, which is owned and operated by the Astrophysical Research Consortium.
-In addition some of the data presented in this paper were obtained from the Multimission Archive at the Space Telescope Science Institute (MAST).
+Observations were also obtained with the Apache Point Observatory 3.5 m telescope, which is owned and operated by the Astrophysical Research Consortium.
+In addition, some of the data presented in this paper were obtained from the Multimission Archive at the Space Telescope Science Institute (MAST).
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Support for MAST for non-HST data is provided by the NASA Office of Space Science via grant NAG5-7584 and by other grants and contracts.